trexminer/T-Rex/README.md

                                    Example: stratum+tcp://eu1.ethermine.org:4444
                                             stratum+ssl://zcoin.mintpond.com:3005
                                             stratum2+tcp://daggerhashimoto.hk.nicehash.com:3353
+        --url2                     URL of a second mining pool used for second algo in dual mining mode.
     -u, --user                     Username for mining server.
+        --user2                    Username for mining server used for second algo in dual mining mode.
     -p, --pass                     Password for mining server.
+        --pass2                    Password for mining server used for second algo in dual mining mode.
     -w, --worker                   Worker name.
+        --worker2                  Worker name for mining server used for second algo in dual mining mode.

     -r, --retries                  Number of times to retry if a network call fails.
     -R, --retry-pause              Pause in seconds between retries.